-Our named executive officers are eligible to earn discretionary annual cash bonuses based on our Company's and each named executive officer's individual performance, as determined by our Compensation Committee.
+With the exception of Mr. Rady, our named executive officers are eligible to earn annual cash bonuses based on our incentive bonus plan.
 Eligibility to receive these cash bonuses incentivizes our named executive officers to strive to perform at their highest levels and further our interests and the interests of our stockholders.
-The amounts of any discretionary cash bonuses are determined each year by our Compensation Committee after taking into account individual and company-wide performance.
+Mr. Rady will not participate in the incentive bonus plan, and as such, his annual bonus will be entirely at the discretion of the Compensation Committee.